UNINETTSigma2/documentation/getting_started/ssh.md

 time, so it feels like this was not a win.
 But again there is a better way: To avoid having to type the decryption passphrase, the *private key* needs to be added to the ``ssh-agent`` with the command:

+On Linux and Windows:
 ```console
 $ ssh-add
 ```

+On Windows, remember to have the service "OpenSSH Authentication Agent" enabled and starting automatically.

 On macOS, use this instead:
 ```console